-This bill aims to enhance public safety by providing compensation to individuals who have been exonerated after wrongful convictions.
-It amends Minnesota Statutes to establish a process for awarding preliminary monetary damages to exonerated individuals, specifically when a prosecutor indicates their support for the petition prior to its filing.
+This bill aims to enhance public safety by providing compensation to individuals who have been exonerated from wrongful convictions.
+It amends Minnesota Statutes to establish a process for awarding preliminary monetary damages to exonerated individuals, specifically when a prosecutor indicates their support for the exoneration petition prior to its filing.
 The bill introduces a new subdivision that allows for a prompt payment of $5,000 for each year of incarceration and $2,500 for each year served on supervised release, with provisions for prorating partial years.
-Additionally, it clarifies that final damages awarded will be reduced by the amount of preliminary damages received.
+Additionally, it clarifies that these preliminary damages will be deducted from any final compensation awarded.

 Statutes affected: Introduction: 590.11, 611.365